 What made you decide to go with the Audient console and how's it been working out so far?

 It’s good for teaching as it is physically large enough to get more than a few kids on it at one time.
 I’m very impressed with the ease of use for instruction and the EQ and mic pres sound beautiful as well.
 I also like the assignment section having both long and short throw faders, and I very much like the onboard stereo compressor on the Master Bus.
 Of course, build quality and dependability are equally important.
 The desk seems rugged not flimsy, easy on the eyes with light colors and there is room enough on the real estate to get in on and work the different faders, knobs and buttons.

 What other gear did you purchase from Vintage King?
 How has this gear impacted your student's studio experience?

-We purchased quite a bit of the gear from Vintage King including the Focal and Genelec monitors, Universal Audio plug-ins, LA-2A, LA-610 MKII, Dual 1176 stereo compressor, Millenia, Great River preamps, API Channel Strip, Empirical Labs Distressors and DBX compressors.
+We purchased quite a bit of the gear from Vintage King including the Focal and Genelec monitors, Universal Audio plug-ins, LA-2A, LA-610 MKII, 1176 compressor, Millenia, Great River preamps, API Channel Strip, Empirical Labs Distressors and DBX compressors.
 We also bought mics from FLEA, Neumann, Royer Labs, Charter Oak, sE Electronics and Shure.